-- (a) Where a current employee is an existing member of a Commonwealth or State superannuation scheme or the Special Purposes Superannuation Scheme, the University will make employer superannuation contributions in accordance with the relevant scheme. - (b) In all other cases, the University will make the following employer superannuation contributions: - (i) 17% of ordinary time earnings if the employee is: - (a) a continuing employee; or - (b) a continuing (contingent funded research) employee; or - (c) employed on a fixed-term contract of two (2) years or more; or - (d) employed on successive fixed term contracts for two (2) years or more where the position in which the employee is employed is funded through an operating grant from government or funding comprised of payment of fees made by or on behalf of students.
-Such contributions will be payable from the start date of any new contract which commences after the employee has completed two (2) years or more on successive fixed term contracts. - (ii) if the employee is employed on a fixed-term contract not covered by subclause 13.0(b)(i) or as a casual employee, the University will make employer superannuation contributions in accordance with the Superannuation Guarantee (Administration) Act 1992 (as amended). - (c) Provided that where the University's Trust Deed and Deed of Covenant with UniSuper so allow, an employee who is eligible to be a member of UniSuper and who is eligible to receive the employer superannuation contribution specified in subclause 13.0(b)(i) may access any superannuation flexibility so allowed by the University's Trust Deed and Deed of Covenant with UniSuper.
+- (a) Where a current employee is an existing member of a Commonwealth or State superannuation scheme or the Special Purposes Superannuation Scheme, the University will make employer superannuation contributions in accordance with the relevant scheme. - (b) Subject to subclause 13.0(c) and (d) of this Agreement, in all other cases, the University will make the following employer superannuation contributions to UniSuper: - (i) 17% of ordinary time earnings if the employee is: - (a) a continuing employee; or - (b) a continuing (contingent funded research) employee; or - (c) employed on a fixed-term contract of two (2) years or more; or - (d) employed on successive fixed term contracts for two (2) years or more where the position in which the employee is employed is funded through an operating grant from government or funding comprised of payment of fees made by or on behalf of students.
+Such contributions will be payable from the start date of any new contract which commences after the employee has completed two (2) years or more on successive fixed term contracts. - (ii) if the employee is employed on a fixed-term contract not covered by subclause 13.0(b)(i) or as a casual employee, the University will make employer superannuation contributions in accordance with the Superannuation Guarantee (Administration) Act 1992 (as amended). - (c) From the first full pay period in January 2021, subject to subclause 13.0(a) and 13.0(d) of this Agreement, the University will make employer superannuation contributions of 17% of ordinary time earnings to all continuing and fixed term employees. - (d) Provided that where the University's Trust Deed with UniSuper so allows, an employee who is eligible to be a member of UniSuper and who is eligible to receive the employer superannuation contribution specified in subclause 13.0(b)(i) may access any superannuation flexibility so allowed by the University's Trust Deed with UniSuper, provided that the total amount of the employee's salary and other payments and employer superannuation contributions is not diminished.